 Two major issues which are of importance to coastal engineers/scientists and policy makers are coastal erosion and siltation of inlets.
 Interventions (mostly hard solutions) were attempted in several parts of India to protect the coast from erosion and prevention of siltation at tidal inlets.
 The recent experiences suggest that soft or hybrid solutions found to be better alternative for coastal protection than hard solutions.
 National Institute of Ocean Technology and Department of Ocean Engineering, IITM has undertaken demonstration project for maintaining inlet free from siltation.
 Pilot project aims at understanding of inlet dynamics and to develop soft solutions using geo-textiles to prevent the siltation.
+The project was presented and promoted with professional social media services.

 SCHEME OF IMPLEMENTATION OF SOFT SOLUTION